jprenderg/OCVRC/README.md

 - The OCVRC master database.
 - A CSV version of a Source Summary Table.
-- Python software for creating new source entries.
+- Python software for building a user-defined database.
 - Documentation describing the catalog and its database schema.

 ---